apache/horaedb-docs/docs/src/en/dev/style_guide.md

 One of the main reasons to use Rust as an implementation language is its strong memory safety guarantees; Almost all of these guarantees are voided by the use of `unsafe`.
-Thus, unless there is an excellent reason and the use is discussed beforehand, it is unlikely CeresDB will accept patches with `unsafe` code.
+Thus, unless there is an excellent reason and the use is discussed beforehand, it is unlikely HoraeDB will accept patches with `unsafe` code.

 We may consider taking unsafe code given: